sebi06/ZEN_Python_Workshop/README.md

   - [CZICheck - Check CZI for internal errors](#czicheck---check-czi-for-internal-errors)
   - [Useful Links](#useful-links)

 # ZEN Python Workshop

-## Disclaimer

-This content of this repository is free to use for everybody and purely experimental.
-The authors undertake no warranty concerning the use of the code examples, those scripts, image analysis settings and ZEN experiments, especially not for the examples using 3rd-party Python modules.
-Use them at your own risk.
+> Disclaimer: This content of this repository is free to use for everybody and purely experimental.
+> The authors undertake no warranty concerning the use of the code examples, scripts and notebooks, especially not for the examples using 3rd-party Python modules.
+>
+> Use them at your own risk!
+>

-**By using any of those examples you agree to this disclaimer.**
+> **By using any of those examples you agree to this disclaimer.**

 ## General Remarks